Boyz II Men go back to their high school

 "There were so many talented people in there, we always say that any other four guys could have been Boyz II Men," Nathan Morris said.
 "We just happened to be the ones to get out."

-The band has recently been performing in Las Vegas.
-Stockman has also served as a judge on NBC's "The Sing-Off.
+The band has recently been in residency at The Mirage in Las Vegas.
+Stockman has also served as a judge on NBC's "The Sing-Off."